 Although I work primarily in oils, I am interested in exploring how digital technology, such as 3D modeling, 3D printing and virtual reality can be incorporated into my artwork.

 Much of my career has been in graphic design.
 I was the art director of several publications, including National Geographic Magazine.
-I have written feature articles for the magazine and many children's books on science.
+I have written feature articles for the magazine and many children’s books on science.
 I am also interested in science illustration and information visualization and have written and conducted workshops on these topics.
-I teach classes in Science Visualization, Visual Storytelling, Contexts of Information Visualization, Perception in Design and Wildlife Illustration at the Maryland Institute College of Art in Baltimore and the Art Academy University in San Francisco.
+I teach classes in Science Visualization, Visual Storytelling, Information Visualization, Perception in Design and Animal Anatomy at the Maryland Institute College of Art in Baltimore and the Art Academy University in San Francisco.

 I served as the Executive Director of the Allegany Arts Council and managed the Arts Council’s Saville Gallery in Cumberland from 2014 through 2017.
 My studio is in Cumberland, Maryland.